Find out about the types of foster care role you could offer, our foster families and how you can become a foster carer

 The range of placements you are approved for and open to work with may change as you develop and build your confidence as a foster carer.
 It can also change as your own circumstances change, such as your own children getting older, or your own family commitments changing.

-The following link provides information on support you receive as a Northumberland foster carer: What if my own children don’t like the children who are placed?
+The following link provides information on support you receive as a Northumberland foster carer:

 It is important to be aware of how fostering may affect your own children.
 While many children enjoy their parents fostering, it can be a challenge getting used to having other children in the house who perhaps have very different backgrounds and experiences to their own.
 Please see the following link to the Children who Foster book, which can be used as a resource to prepare your own children for having foster children in their home.
 And of course, if they have questions, they can always talk to us.